Spiilgriim/travel-tagger/README.md

 For more details checkout [conda's doc](https://docs.conda.io/projects/conda/en/latest/index.html)

+## Word2Vec Model

+The Word2Vec model for the french language used in tests is from [Kyubyon's wordvectors](https://github.com/Kyubyong/wordvectors)

 # Usage

 You can try these programs after setting up your environment by adjusting the configuration file to your liking and running the different functionalities you need: